Kiron

 The agile UX

-Kiron works agile.
-That means that our stickies with opportunities on how to design a <Wishlist> on our campus, need to be converted into user stories and prioritised for a 2 week sprint.
+Kiron works agile with Scrum.
+That means that the stickies with opportunities on how to design a <Wishlist> on the campus, needed to be converted into user stories and prioritised for a 2 week sprint.

-To help with that, I used another FigJam template of the famous Impact Effort Matrix.
+To help with prios, I used another FigJam template of the famous Impact Effort Matrix.
 This matrix is of great help in determining the most effective course of action.
-At this point, I discuss the results with the Product Owner to be one the same page.
-We decided to go for the UNDO option above, since it is high impact and low effort.
+At that point, I discussed the results with the Product Owner to be one the same page.
+We decided to go for the UNDO option, since we considered it as high impact and low effort.

 Impact-effort matrix with one item of high impact, low effort: Give the option to UNDO for a short time to prevent mistakes.